DMoenks/azure-ad-license-status/README.md

 :heavy_check_mark: Check for calculated removable licenses

-## Requirements
+## 3 Requirements

-To use the script for either basic or advanced checkups, it needs the following:

-- Permissions for basic checkups
+### 3.1 Permissions

+#### 3.1.1 Basic

 - Microsoft Graph permission _Organization.Read.All_
 - Microsoft Graph permission _Mail.Send_
 - Microsoft Graph permission _User.Read.All_

-- Permissions for advanced checkups
+#### 3.1.2 Advanced

 - Microsoft Graph permission _Application.Read.All_
 - Microsoft Graph permission _GroupMember.Read.All_
 - Microsoft Graph permission _Policy.Read.All_
 - Microsoft Graph permission _RoleManagement.Read.All_
 - Office 365 Exchange Online permission _Exchange.ManageAsApp_ and Azure AD role _Exchange Recipient Administrator_
-- PowerShell modules for basic checkups
-  - _Az.Accounts_
-  - _Az.KeyVault_
-  - _Microsoft.Graph_
-- PowerShell modules for advanced checkups
-  - _ExchangeOnlineManagement_

 > HINT: To simplify permission management, the following permissions can be replaced with the _Directory.Read.All_ permission.
 As this would provide the script with additional, probably unnecessary permissions, consider this at your own discretion.
 >